-We compare Air New Zealand Economy Vs Premium Economy.
+We compare Air New Zealand Economy vs. Premium Economy.
 We review 10 reasons why it’s worth paying for the upgrade.
-We review the cost, seat, food, check-in, and airport lounge that you will get if you book Premium Economy.
+We review the cost, seat, food, check-in, and airport lounge you’ll get if you book Premium Economy.
 Is it worth paying to upgrade your next flight to Premium Economy?

 - Width 19.3in/49cm

 - Legroom 41in/104cm

 - Recline 8in/20cm

 - Two Hold Bags (23 kg each) vs. 1 in Economy